gramaziokohler/radii_docs/docs/index.rst

 - `RADii Viewer VR Oculus`_
 - `RADii Viewer VR universal`_

-Further viewers for VR, Mobile, Looking Glass and the Webviewer can be found at `RADii.info <https://RADii.info/>`_.
+Further viewers for VR, Mobile, Looking Glass and the Webviewer can be found on `RADii <https://RADii.info/>`_.

 About